 Crawl scoping is applied before all other filters including the regular expressions in the crawl-urlfilter.txt file and custom plugins.
 This order of URL filtering means that even if a URL makes it through the crawl scope filter, it may still be filtered out by the crawl-urlfilter.txt file.
-However, a URL that is excluded by the crawl scope filter cannot be added by the crawl-urlfilter.txt file.
+However, a URL that is excluded by the crawl-urlfilter.txt file.